 On the ground floor there are quiet study spaces for individual work and small group huddles, nooks suitable for brainstorming ideas and casual meetings further away from the main circulation areas, where you are less likely to bedisturbed.
-Larger group work and more transient interactions are encouraged inthe open plan spaces nearer to the café and main entrance.
+Larger group work and more transient interactions are encouraged inthe open plan spaces nearer to the cafe and main entrance.

-Transforming lost space is a critical part of our approach to creating innovative and inspirational learning spaces for students at LSE.
+Transforming lost space is a critical part of our approach to creating innovative and inspirational learning spaces for the students at LSE.

-- There are a number of spaces in CLM central stairwell alcoves (floors 2-7) providing students with unique, creative and innovative areas to study, collaborate, communicate and think.
+There are a number of spaces in CLM central stairwell alcoves (floors 2-5) providing students with unique, creative and innovative areas to study, collaborate, communicate and think.

-- Comfortable, high backed couches with homely cushions are supported by laptop desks and power to encourage students to engage in conversation or study alone in the corridors outside the 4th floor computer rooms in FAW.
+Comfortable, high backed couches with homely cushions are supported by laptop desks and power to encourage students to engage in conversation or study alone in the corridors outside the 4th floor computer rooms in FAW.

-- The Peacock Theatre’s Dress Circle Bar has comfortable seating and study alcoves, power and wifi.
+The Peacock Theatre’s Dress Circle Bar has comfortable seating and study alcoves, power and WiFi.